smatechnologies/ibm-i-agent-docs/docs/job-tracking/tracking-types.md

 Queuing, except that the OpCon external event command used for this type is $JOB:QUEUE.
-The one important difference of the Queuing type is noted in attribute 6: The OpCon job master details can be used to override the original submitter\'s job definition.
+The one important difference of the Queuing type is noted in attribute 6: The OpCon job master details can be used to override the original submitter's job definition.
 Similarly, OpCon job dependencies can control when the IBM i job will be released by the LSAM for processing.